Implementation Readiness Assessment

 Countries have adopted a range of coordination models for environmental-economic accounting, each with distinct advantages and limitations.
 The choice of model should reflect the country's administrative structure, existing inter-agency mechanisms, and the political economy of ocean governance.
 TG-1.10 OA and National Planning Integration provides detailed guidance on coordination models and their relationship to national planning processes; this section provides a summary checklist for implementation readiness purposes.

-No single model is universally superior.
-Many countries use hybrid approaches that combine elements of multiple models.
-The critical success factors, regardless of model, are: (a) a clear mandate for ocean accounting that is recognised by all participating agencies, (b) designated staff with allocated time, (c) formal data-sharing arrangements, and (d) recurrent funding that does not depend on project-based support alone.
+The principal coordination models—NSO-led, environment agency-led, joint steering committee, and dedicated unit—are described with their advantages, limitations, and country examples in TG-1.10 OA and National Planning Integration.
+The critical success factors regardless of model are: (a) a clear mandate recognised by all participating agencies, (b) designated staff with allocated time, (c) formal data-sharing arrangements, and (d) recurrent funding that does not depend on project-based support alone.

 3.5.3 Implementation readiness checklist for institutional arrangements